Was My Endometriosis Surgery Unsuccessful?

 Incomplete endometriosis surgery

-If all the endometrial lesions were not removed during surgery, the symptoms of pain associated with the disease are likely to come back following the operation.
+If the surgeon has not removed every endometrial lesion during surgery, the symptoms of pain due to the disease are more likely to return following the operation.
 This is highly dependent on the skills of the operating surgeon.

 Use of medical suppressive therapy